lantunes/netomaton/README.md

 given implementation is not optimized for a specific setting.
 For example, regarding neural networks roughly as a series of matrix multiplications allows one to take advantage of software and hardware that can do those operations quickly.
-The focus of Netomaton is not on practicality, but on flexibility.
+The focus of Netomaton, on the other hand, is not on practicality, but on flexibility.